Slicer/Slicer/Docs/user_guide/modules/dicom.md

 2. Right-click on the item in the DICOM database window that you want to inspect
 3. Choose "View DICOM metadata"

-To obtain DICOM metadata (for example, for sharing for troubleshooting purposes):
-1. Click Copy Metadata button
-2. Paste the copied text to any text editor
-3. **Remove patient name, birthdate, ID, and all other patient identifiable information**
-4. Copy-paste remaining text to Slicer forum post or email

 ## Panels and their use

 ### Basic usage